kalucki/env-change-runtime/README.md

 # But again...why?

-Sometimes you want to build the application with a specific set of environment variables but then use different environment variables in the runtime.
-I was faced with a problem like that and this was the best solution that came to my mind.
-After some time I stumbled upon the same problem on a different project, so I decided to create a small library, just in case it helps someone and for myself so that I don't need to copy the code again in the future.
-There are other, possibly betteer ways of achieving the same goal, but I found that this works well for me.
+When building an application, there are times where you need one set of environment variables during the build step, and a different set during runtime.
+I encountered this challenge in one of my projects and came up with a solution that worked well in that context.

+There are certainly other ways to solve this problem—some may even be more robust or suited to specific environments(modifying the bundle post build with a bash script comes to mind)—but this approach has worked reliably for my needs.
+Hoping that someone finds this helpful.